 Prepare your device for development and debugging

-Before you can build a sample application on your Azure Sphere device or develop new applications for it, you must enable development and debugging.
+Before you can build a sample application on your Azure Sphere device or develop new applications for it, you must enable development and sideloading.
 By default, Azure Sphere devices are "locked"; that is, they do not allow applications under development to be loaded from a PC, and they do not allow debugging of applications.
-Preparing the device for debugging removes this restriction.
+Preparing the device for sideloading removes this restriction.

-The azsphere device prep-debug command configures the device to accept applications from a PC for debugging and loads the debugging server onto the device.
-It also assigns the device to a device group that does not allow over-the-air (OTA) application updates.
-During application development and debugging, you should leave the device in this group so that OTA application updates do not overwrite the application under development.
+The azsphere device enable-development command configures the device to accept applications from a PC for debugging and loads the debugging server onto the device.
+It also assigns the device to a device group that does not allow cloud application updates.
+During application development and debugging, you should leave the device in this group so that cloud application updates do not overwrite the application under development.

 To prep your device

 Make sure that your Azure Sphere device is connected to your PC, and your PC is connected to the internet.

 In an Azure Sphere Developer Command Prompt window, type the following command:

 You should see output similar to the following: